dmilkie/starter-academic/content/publication/zheng-2018-complete/index.md

 doi: 10.1016/j.cell.2018.06.019
 publication: "*Cell*"
-abstract: "Drosophila melanogaster has a rich repertoire of innate and learned behaviors.
+abstract: "*Drosophila melanogaster* has a rich repertoire of innate and learned behaviors.
 Its 100,000-neuron brain is a large but tractable target for comprehensive neural circuit mapping.
 Only electron microscopy (EM) enables complete, unbiased mapping of synaptic connectivity; however, the fly brain is